 2. Establish Career Objectives

-You must be forward-thinking and have objectives and a vision for yourself if you want to be content at your job.
-It's difficult to remain upbeat and motivated if you don't consider the future.
+If you want to be content at your job, you must be forward-thinking and have objectives and a vision for yourself.
+It isn't easy to remain upbeat and motivated if you don't consider the future.

 You devote at least 40 hours a week to your job; take a few minutes each week to define your short- and long-term objectives, and your motivation levels skyrocket.